Samuel Bowne Parsons: Projects

-From 1905 to 1907 Parsons served as the President of the American Society of Landscape Architects.
+From 1901–1902 and 1905–1907, Parsons served as the President of the American Society of Landscape Architects.

 Parsons published numerous magazine articles and at least six books on landscape gardening throughout his life.
 He depended on media publicity to accomplish a goal only once; he sought help from local newspapers to help rid Central Park of shantytowns.

 Throughout his professional career, Parsons was known for his ability to merge elegant plantings and the extensive knowledge he had gained from his father with the native environment without disrupting the Genius Loci (the spirit of place) of the sites he designed.
 He was able to maintain his design characteristics in all of his design projects without completely copying his earlier work.
 He remains a founding father of the modern day landscape architecture institution, and his designs are still visible throughout the United States, primarily in San Diego’s Balboa Park and New York City's Union Square.

-Parsons' most notable designs outside of New York City are Balboa Park in San Diego, California and Pine Lawn Cemetery on Long Island.
+Parsons' most notable designs outside of New York City are Balboa Park in San Diego, California, and Pinelawn Memorial Park on Long Island.

 American Chestnut Tree

-Before the early 1900s one in every four hardwood trees in North America's eastern forests was an American chestnut.
+Before the early 1900s, one in every four hardwood trees in North America's eastern forests was an American chestnut.
 Together with oaks they predominated in 80 million hectares of forest from Maine to Florida and west to the Ohio Valley, reaching heights of up to 40 m and growing two meters around the middle.
 Chestnuts sometimes piled so high on the forest floor that people would scoop them up with shovels.
 Both humans and a wide variety of animals relied on this abundant and easily gathered resource for food, particularly in winter.

 Chestnut trees also had significant economic value.
 American carpenters preferred chestnut over other materials for making certain products.
 Lightweight, rot-resistant, straight-grained and easy to work with, chestnut wood was used to build houses, barns, telegraph poles, railroad ties, furniture and even musical instruments.

-In 1876 Samuel B. Parsons imported Japanese chestnut trees which he then sold to customers in several states across the country.
+In 1876, Parsons imported Japanese chestnut trees which he then sold to customers in several states across the country.
 Some of these shipments concealed the pathogenic fungus Cryphonectria parasitica.
 The disease chokes the trees to death by wedging itself into their trunks and obstructing conduits for water and nutrients.
 Asian chestnut trees evolved a resistance but their North American relatives were highly susceptible to chestnut blight.

-First discovered in New York State in 1904, the blight was soon spotted in New Jersey, Connecticut, Massachusetts and Pennsylvania.
+First discovered in New York State in 1904, the blight was soon spotted in New Jersey, Connecticut, Massachusetts, and Pennsylvania.
 Within 50 years, C. parasitica killed nearly four billion chestnut trees.
 The species has been almost completely extirpated within its native range in one of the greatest ecological catastrophes in American history.